Using Visual Methods in Educational Research: Workshop

 Visual methods are increasingly being used in Educational Research.
 This workshop offers the opportunity to explore and use some of the methods.
 Participants will work with researchers who have applied these methods in their own research and provided with the opportunity for hands-on experience.
 There will be time for reflection and discussion of the methods and their theoretical frameworks.

-Alison Fox, Diane Tremayne and Marc Sarazin will guide discussion about the pros and cons, dilemmas and comparisons between three different approaches to network visualisation exploring both data collection and analysis.
+Alison Fox, Diana Tremayne and Marc Sarazin will guide discussion about the pros and cons, dilemmas and comparisons between three different approaches to network visualisation exploring both data collection and analysis.

 Using the picturebook, The Arrival (Shaun Tan, 2007) that tells a story of migration, Helen Hanna will take participants through the steps that she used in her research with primary school learners.
 She will give examples of how this linked to migrant children’s views on being new at school, and of how to support them.